jsfenfen/covid_hospitals_demographics/README.md

 The main output files are described below.
 In general the output files are in /data/processed/.

+**April 3 update** With help from CMS we've figured out how to get the names of odd-numbered medical units, so the 0X99 lines are now broken out into adult and infped beds.
+The determination of which beds units are which is visible at a hospital-by-hospital level in [extra_line_units.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/extra_line_units.csv)

 ## Hospital-level bed data

 CSV: [hospital_data.csv](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/processed/hospital_data.csv)